alexandrainst/node-red-contrib-json-multi-schema/README.md

 ## node-red-contrib-json-multi-schema-transformer
-* *Context*: Node-RED node, or command line with `index.js multi-schema-transformer`
+* *Context*: Node-RED node, or command line with `node ./index.js multi-schema-transformer`
 * *Purpose*: Ability to transform a JSON observation on the fly from whichever format to another format (e.g. one of the FIWARE NGSI types) using a specified JSONata URL.
 Schemas are automatically downloaded and cached the first time they are needed.
 * *Input*: A JSON observation in whichever format in the `msg.payload` property, and the corresponding JSONata URL on the `msg.schemaUrl` property (coming from json-multi-schema-resolver).
   * If no `msg.schemaUrl` is provided, no transformation is performed.